brett-smythe/eleanor/README.md

 eleanor
 ```

-For production, as noted above you'll likely want to use a WSGI and static server
+For production, as noted above you'll likely want to use a WSGI server